Transformation of the equatorial proper motion to the Galactic system

 The above equations define the way to transform proper motions from equatorial to Galactic coordinates even without direct calculation of the Galactic coordinates of the object.
 The equations for transformation of proper motions do not appear in many textbooks.
 They are included in \citet{smart38} and were later reproduced by \citet{bovy11}.

 \acknowledgments

 I thank Andy Gould for discussion and Jo Bovy for pointing appropriate references.
+I also thank Nick Rowell for pointing out inaccuracy.
 This work was supported by Polish Ministry of Science and Higher Education through the program ,,Iuventus Plus'' award No. IP2011 043571.